oamldev/oaml/README.md

 ### Open Adaptive Music Library

-Oaml is a library the makes it easy to implement adaptive music in games.
+OAML is a library the makes it easy to implement adaptive music in games.

 ### How does it works?